metavalent/metavalent.github.io/_drafts/2021-04-02-10-37-26-Billionaire-Bunkers.md

 ---
 created: 2021-04-02T10:37:26-07:00
-modified: 2021-04-02T12:49:36-07:00
+modified: 2021-04-02T12:50:12-07:00
 ---

 > An IRL FanFic-Maybe-NotFic Joint.
 Based on the [Medium publishing universe](https://link.medium.com/HvPPQJai8eb) algorithmically surfaced creative writing work of one [Jessica Wildfire](https://JessicaLexicus.medium.com/).

-> "Between every stimulus and response, there is an infinite empty space."
+_"Between every stimulus and response, there is an infinite empty space."_

-_Yes, oh guru, I confess, instead of being satisfied to bask in the sufficiency of that pure awareness, I filled that space with this, again, as is my habitual tendency.
+> Yes, oh guru, I confess, instead of being satisfied to bask in the sufficiency of that pure awareness, I filled that space with this, again, as is my habitual tendency.
 My bad.
 I accept the consequenes that the counter goes back to zero.
 Begin.
-Again._
+Again.

 Another typical day.
 Woke up, had a cup of coffee, read the entire internet for updates.
 Today's theme seems to be: